Surya-Gs/restapi/README.md

 This project demonstrates the deployment of a basic REST API using Docker and Terraform on the Azure cloud platform.

-Prerequisites
+--Prerequisites
 Ensure you have the following installed:

-Docker: Install Docker
+Docker: Install Docker,
-Terraform: Install Terraform
+Terraform: Install Terraform,
 Azure cli

-Getting Started
+--Getting Started
 Clone the repository to local:

 git clone <repository_url>
 cd <repository_name>

-Source code:
+--Source code:
 add flask application in app.py
 Add docker files: configuration files to build docker images main.tf: Terraform script to provision Azure resources.